cs6-uniwue/Variance-Viewer/README.md

 ```

 `<name>`: Name to use for ones variance type
-	(Any Combination of letters and numbers, starting with a letter)
+	(Any combination of letters and numbers, starting with a letter)

 `<type>`: One of the following user definable variances:
 * MISSING (M): (sequence of) characters missing in one word but present in the other.
-	e.g. missing characters "x" with "Testx" changed to "Test"
+	e.g. missing characters "x" with "Testx" changed to "Test".
 * DISTANCE (D): levenshtein distance on character basis between two words (with min and max distance).
-	e.g. min distance:0 and max distance:2 with "Test" changed to "Text"
+	e.g. min distance:0 and max distance:2 with "Test" changed to "Text".
 * REPLACEMENT (R): Changes between words, where a sequence of characters of one word are changed to another sequence of characters in the other word.
-	e.g. Replacement Rule "ae ä" with "Bär" changed to "Baer"
+	e.g. Replacement Rule "ae ä" with "Bär" changed to "Baer".

-`<color>`: In hex-code defined rgb color to represent a variance type. e.g. "#ff0000" for red
+`<color>`: In hex-code defined rgb color to represent a variance type. e.g. "#ff0000" for red.

-`<rules/settings>`: Variance specific rules and settings of the variances in <type>
+`<rules/settings>`: Variance specific rules and settings of the variances in <type>.
-MISSING (M): Character (sequences) separated by whitespaces
+MISSING (M): Character (sequences) separated by whitespaces.
 e.g.
 ```
 a b cd
 e f g
 ```

-DISTANCE (D): Min and max distance value, separated by whitespace
+DISTANCE (D): Min and max distance value, separated by whitespace.
 e.g.
 ```
 0 3
 ```
 REPLACEMENT (R): A list of (bidirectional) replacement rules.
-	Each rule is in one line and separates the replacement by a space
+	Each rule is in one line and separates the replacement by a space.
 e.g.
 ```
 ae a